Wetware computer: Ethical and philosophical implications

 Wetware computers may have substantial ethical implications, for instance related to possible potentials to sentience and suffering and dual-use technology.

 Moreover, in some cases the human brain itself may be connected as a kind of "wetware" to other information technology systems which may also have large social and ethical implications, including issues related to intimate access to people's brains.
 For example, in 2021 Chile became the first country to approve neurolaw that establishes rights to personal identity, free will and mental privacy.

 The concept of artificial insects may raise substantial ethical questions, including questions related to the decline in insect populations.

 It is an open question whether human cerebral organoids could develop a degree or form of consciousness.
-Whether or how it could acquire which own moral status with related rights and limits may also be potential future questions.
-There is research how consciousness could be detected.
+Whether or how it could acquire its moral status with related rights and limits may also be potential future questions.
+There is research on how consciousness could be detected.
 As cerebral organoids may acquire human brain-like neural function subjective experience and consciousness may be feasible.
 Moreover, it may be possible that they acquire such upon transplantation into animals.
-A study notes that it may, in various cases, be morally permissible "to create self-conscious animals by engrafting human cerebral organoids, but in the case the moral status of such animals should be carefully considered".
+A study notes that it may, in various cases, be morally permissible "to create self-conscious animals by engrafting human cerebral organoids, but in the case, the moral status of such animals should be carefully considered".

+Applications

+Wetware has driven innovations in brain-computer interfaces (BCIs), allowing neural activity to control external devices and enabling people with disabilities to regain communication and movement.
+Neuromorphic engineering, which mimics neural architectures using silicon, has resulted in low-power, highly adaptive artificial systems.

+Synthetic biology has enabled the development of programmable biological processors for diagnostics and smart therapeutics.
+Brain organoids are also being used for computational pattern recognition and memory emulation.
+Large-scale international efforts like the Human Brain Project aim to simulate the entire human brain using insights from wetware.